Products

 Baoxin Heat Treatments

-Heat treatment is a process that controls the heating and cooling of a material, performed to obtain required structural properties of metal materials.
+Heat treatment is a process that controls the heating and cooling of a material, performed to obtain the required structural properties of metal materials.
 Heating methods include normalizing, annealing quenching, tempering, and surface hardening.

 NOTE 1.
-For nitriding, it is necessary that the material contains one or more alloy elements, such as Al, Cr, Mo. or V.
+For nitriding, it is necessary that the material contains one or more alloy elements, such as Al, Cr, Mo.
+V.

 (1) Normalizing

 Normalizing is a heat treatment applied to the microstructure of the small crystals of steel to unify the overall structure.
-This treatment is performed to relieve internal stress or to resolve inconsistent fiber structure occurred by the forming processing such as rolling.
+This treatment is performed to relieve internal stress or to resolve inconsistent fiber structures occurred by the forming processing such as rolling.

 (2) Annealing

-2. Straightening Annealing
+Straightening Annealing

-Annealing to fix deformation occurred in steel, or other materials.
+Annealing to fix deformation occurred in steel or other materials.
 The treatment is performed by applying load.

-3. Intermediate Annealing
+Intermediate Annealing

-Annealing applied in the process of cold-working, applied to soften the work-hardened material, so to make the next process easier.
+Annealing is applied in the process of cold-working, applied to soften the work-hardened material, so to make the next process easier.

 (3) Quenching

-Quenching is a treatment on steel, applying rapid cooling after heating at high temperature.
+Quenching is a treatment on steel, applying rapid cooling after heating at high temperatures.
 There are several types of quenching in accordance with cooling conditions; water quenching, oil quenching, and vacuum quenching.
 It is essential to apply tempering after quenching.

 (4) Tempering